WowWeeLabs/RoboMe-iOS-SDK/README.md

 RoboMe iOS SDK
 ===============

 The RoboMe iOS SDK lets you send and receive commands to and from your [RoboMe robot](http://www.wowwee.com) in apps you build for iPad, iPhone, and iPod touch devices.
+Supports iOS 5.0 and above.

 Documentation of the SDK is available here: http://www.wowweelabs.com/robome/ios/docs/index.html

-Support is available at the RoboCommunity forums: http://www.robocommunity.com/robome.
+Support is available at the RoboCommunity forums: http://www.robocommunity.com

-For Android or Unity SDKs visit: http://www.wowweelabs.com/.
+For Android or Unity SDKs visit: http://www.wowweelabs.com/

-For information on WowWee products visit: http://www.wowwee.com/.
+For information on WowWee products visit: http://www.wowwee.com/

 Getting Started
 ---------------------------------------